BostonGlobe/globe-graphic-template/README.md

 This will output the index.html and the media folder in the prod directory.
 It can now be [deployed to server](#how-to-deploy).

+#### ArchieML integration
+If you want to use [ArchieML](http://archieml.org) for copy/data templating, follow these steps:

+- Create a Google Doc and make sure it is published and shared publicly
+- Grab the Doc ID from the url (example: https://docs.google.com/document/d/XXXX-XXXXXXXXXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXX/edit)
+- Insert the "XXXX-XX..." into copy.js

+Whenever you want to pull down the latest from the Doc run:

+	node copy.js

+This will create a JSON file in `src/data/`.
+If you are using this for pre-rendered templating, change the `src/index.html` file to `index.hbs`.
+Now you can use [handlebars](http://handlebarsjs.com/) templates to insert the data.
+It will be auto-rendered to `index.html` as part of the default gulp dev tasks.

 ### How to include javascript libraries
 Here is a list of the currently available libraries: